 In 2010 the Council of the CAC voted to award a prize of $100 for the best paper given by a graduate student at the Annual Meeting.
 A description of this award follows.

-- All student members of the CAC currently studying in an M.A. or PhD. graduate programme are eligible to enter.
-They must be members of the CAC in good standing (i.e., with their current year’s dues paid up) and their paper must have been accepted by the programme organizing committee for presentation at the CAC’s Annual Meeting.
-Students are permitted to win this award only once.
+- All student members of the CAC currently enrolled in an M.A. or PhD graduate programme are eligible to enter.
+They must be members of the CAC in good standing, with dues paid for the current year.
+Their abstracts must have been accepted by the programme organizing committee for presentation at the upcoming CAC Annual Meeting.

-- A student applying for this award should submit a written version of their paper in electronic format (in .pdf format) to the Chair of the CAC Awards Committee, Professor Bonnie MacLachlan at Western University, (firstname.lastname@example.org) by the deadline of April 15th.
-It should be in essence the written version of the oral paper to be delivered at the conference, its length appropriate to the time limit allotted for the presentation (15-20 minutes).
-A longer, more developed version of their paper.)
-However, references to ancient sources and scholarly discussions should be incorporated, as appropriate, for the written version of the paper submitted.
+- A student applying for this award should submit a full written version of his/her paper in electronic format (preferably PDF) to the Chair of the CAC Awards Committee, Professor Bonnie MacLachlan (email@example.com) before the deadline of April 15th.
+This should be in essence the written version of the oral paper that will be delivered at the conference, its length appropriate to the time limit allotted for the presentation (15-20 minutes).
+A longer, more developed version of the paper will not be accepted.

-- Before the meeting, the CAC Awards Committee will establish a short-list, normally of three papers.
-The committee will then attend the short-listed papers during the course of the Annual Meeting.
-The quality of oral delivery of the paper will be an important criterion in determining the winner.
+- The CAC Awards Committee will establish a short list, normally of three papers.
+Members of the Awards Committee will attend the short-listed papers during the conference, and the quality of the oral delivery of the paper will be an important criterion in determining the winner.
 Candidates will be advised shortly before the beginning of the conference whether they are short-listed or not.

-- The announcement of the winner will be made and the prize presented at the Annual Meeting after the last session of the conference, and the winner’s name will be announced in the CAC electronic newsletter in the fall.
+- The announcement of the winner will be made and the prize presented during the Annual General Meeting at the close of the conference, and the winner’s name will be announced in the CAC electronic newsletter in the fall.